 Rutnam’s claim is one of “protected disclosures” under whistleblowing laws, meaning that compensation will be uncapped and without a ceiling of £85,000 for damages.
 Patel has denied all allegations made against her.

-Littleton Chambers’ Gavin Mansfield QC instructed by Slater & Gordon partner Edward Cooper
+Littleton Chambers’ Gavin Mansfield KC instructed by Slater & Gordon partner Edward Cooper

-Old Square Chambers’ Ben Cooper QC and Laith Dilaimi, and 11KBW’s Tom Cross and Daniel Isenberg, instructed by the Government Legal Department
+Old Square Chambers’ Ben Cooper KC and Laith Dilaimi, and 11KBW’s Tom Cross and Daniel Isenberg, instructed by the Government Legal Department